Audi Q5 interior

 Every Audi Q5 come with leather seats as standard but S line versions come with more supportive sports seats trimmed in leather and suede-like Alcantara.
 Cold-to-the-touch aluminium trims help it stand out from entry-level models, too.

-A seven-inch infotainment screen comes as standard, but for £1,395 you can fit Sport and S line models with a comprehensive Technology Pack.
-This upgrade features a larger 8.3-inch display and a huge 12.3-inch Virtual Cockpit screen that replaces traditional dials.
-It’s well worth saving up for – it helps make the Audi’s infotainment system one of the best on the market.
+A seven-inch infotainment screen comes as standard, but you can fit Sport and S line models with a comprehensive Technology Pack with a larger eight-inch display and a huge 12-inch Virtual Cockpit screen that replaces traditional dials.
+It’s well worth saving up for – it helps make the Audi Q5’s infotainment system one of the best on the market.

-A huge panoramic glass roof is a rather expensive £1,400 option on all models while four-way lumbar support is standard on all but entry-level SE cars – where it’s a £250 option.
+A huge panoramic glass roof is a rather expensive option on all models while four-way lumbar support is standard on all but entry-level SE cars – where it’s a relatively affordable option.

-The Audi’s rock-solid interior feels like it was produced at a stonemason’s rather than assembled in a factory
+The Audi’s rock-solid interior feels like it was produced by a stonemason rather than assembled by robots in a factory

 You’ll find the Audi Q5’s standard infotainment system pretty easy to use.
 Its seven-inch display is bright, clear and crisp.
 Skipping through menus using the scroll wheel on the centre console is very nearly as intuitive as BMW’s iDrive system and helps you keep your eyes on the road when driving.

-Audi Q5 Sport cars and above come with satellite navigation as standard.
-Its various menus are sensible and easy to navigate – if you pick the upgraded Technology Pack you can even enter a postcode by writing numbers and letters on a dedicated touchpad with your finger.
+Audi Q5 Sport models and above come with satellite navigation as standard.
+Its various menus are sensible and easy to navigate and the optional Technology Pack lets you enter a postcode by writing numbers and letters on a dedicated touchpad with your finger.
 The system will calculate three different routes at once, too, based on total distance, journey time and fuel usage.

-If you don’t fancy using Audi’s own sat-nav, all Q5s come with Apple CarPlay and Android Auto smartphone mirroring as standard.
-This means you can use your phone’s navigation and music streaming apps – among others – through the Q5’s central display instead of paying for the built-in system.
+If you don’t fancy using Audi’s own sat-nav, all Q5s come with Apple CarPlay and Android Auto smartphone mirroring as standard – unlike the BMW X3.
+This means you can use your phone’s navigation and music streaming apps – among others – through the Q5’s central display.

 This extra screen makes it a breeze to quickly glance down at sat-nav directions or view high-resolution Google Maps in glorious full-screen.
 You can easily tweak the display using buttons on the steering wheel and it’s bright enough to be clearly visible, even in direct sunlight.

 Every Audi Q5 comes with a 10-speaker stereo with a subwoofer and 180W amp as standard.
-It sounds great and makes the upgraded £750 Bang and Olufsen system seem a little unnecessary.
+It sounds great and makes the optional Bang and Olufsen upgrade seem a little unnecessary.